La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi ba klama de'i li masti bu pano**
 > _I will come in October._

-Particles in Lojban can be written without spaces in between like in this **pano**, which is the same as **pa no**.
+Particles in Lojban can be written without spaces in between, like in this **pano**, which is the same as **pa no**.

-For days of week usually Monday is the first day:
+For days of the week, usually, Monday is the first day:

 > **mi gunka de'i li jefydei bu pa**
 > _I work on Monday._